 - Training in accounting and corporate finance through UC Extension

 Before I made Savvy Young Writers a full-time business in 2009, I worked as a financial analyst.
 For five years, I worked at economic consulting firms (Charles Rivers Associates and LitiNomics), researching and analyzing cases to determine financial damages of antitrust and intellectual property suits.
 I analyzed cases involving high tech giants such as Intel, Hewlett-Packard, Apple, Oracle, and others.
 I worked with nationally recognized experts in the fields of economics and finance.
-From time to time, I continue to consult with financial modeling for financial firms in the Bay Area.

 Other Related Professional Development as an Educator